tim-koko/website/content/en/services/openshift-virtualization-accelerator-package.md

 ---
-title: "Tim&Koko OpenShift Virtualization Accelerator Package"
+title: "tim&koko OpenShift Virtualization Accelerator Package"
 slug: "openshift-virtualization-accelerator"
 description: "Our Accelerator package for a quick entry into the world of OpenShift Virtualization"
 titleVisible: "OpenShift Virtualization"